Sybiz/Vision/ReportSamples/readme.md

 * Click "Raw" to open the textual representation of the report in a separate window
 * Copy all text from this page (Ctrl + A)
 * Open Notepad, past all text into this new text file
-* Save As, ensure use of .repx extension
+* Save As, ensure use of .repx extension when saving
 * Upload into relevant report